- Former Democratic state senator in Illinois

 - Former member of the U.S. Peace Council, a communist front group

 - Strong supporter of the Soviet Union during the Cold War

 - Former friend and political ally of Barack Obama

-Born in Indianapolis in June 1939, Alice J. Palmer earned a bachelor’s degree from Indiana University in 1965, followed by a master’s degree from Roosevelt University and a Ph.D. from Northwestern University.
-At Northwestern, Palmer co-authored two books, tutored in the campus’s Black House, and ultimately served five years as associate dean and director of African American Student Affairs.
-Next, she worked as the national voter-education director for a citizen-action group before becoming the founding director of the Metro YMCA Youth and Government Program in 1986.
-Palmer also served a stint as executive director of Chicago Cities in Schools.
+Born in Indianapolis in June 1939, Alice J. Palmer earned a bachelor’s degree from Indiana University in 1965.
+She thereafter took at teaching job in Indianapolis before joining the faculty of Crane Junior College, later renamed Malcolm X College in Chicago.
+Palmer then earned a Master’s degree from the University of Illinois at Chicago, and a Ph.D. from Northwestern University.
+At Northwestern, she co-authored two books, tutored in the campus’s Black House, and eventually served five years as associate dean and director of African American Student Affairs.

 By the end of the 1970s, Palmer’s affinity for socialism was becoming apparent.
-In 1980, the Maurice Bishop-led government of Grenada invited Palmer to attend celebrations commemorating the first anniversary of that Caribbean nation’s Cuban/Soviet-backed revolution.
+In 1980, the government of Grenada’s Marxist-Leninist Prime Minister Maurice Bishop invited Palmer and her husband, “Buzz,” to attend celebrations commemorating the first anniversary of that Caribbean nation’s Cuban/Soviet-backed revolution.

 - “The Soviet plan to provide people with higher wages and better education, health and transportation, while we in our country are hearing that cutbacks are necessary in all of these areas.
 I think that is a profound contrast.”

 - “We Americans can be misled by the major media.
 We’re being told the Soviets are striving to achieve a comparatively low standard of living compared with ours, but actually they have reached a basic stability in meeting their needs and are now planning to double their production.”

 - “The key to their [Soviet] system is the focus on groups, not individuals.
 They say it is the people together — not leading, privileged individuals — who make the nation happen.”